-Getting ready before a tsunami strikes will help reduce damage to your home and business and help you survive.
+Getting ready before a tsunami strikes will help reduce damage to your home and business, and help you survive.

-- If you live in a coastal area, ask your council about your tsunami risk and local warning arrangements. - If you have a disability or special requirements, arrange with your support network to alert you of any warnings and emergency broadcasts. - Develop a Household Emergency Plan and have a Getaway Kit ready. - Know where the nearest high ground is and how you will reach it.
+- If you live in a coastal area, ask your council about your tsunami risk and local warning arrangements. - If you have a disability or special requirements, arrange with your support network to alert you of any warnings and emergency broadcasts. - Develop a household emergency plan and have a getaway kit ready. - Know where the nearest high ground is and how you will reach it.
 Plan to get as high up or as far inland as you can.
-Plan your escape route for when you are at home, as well as for when you may be working or holidaying near the coast.
+Plan your escape route for when you are at home, as well as for when you may be working or holidaying near the coast. - Know your childrens school evacuation procedure and you and other caregivers fit into the plan.